List of Hong Kong national security cases: Hong Kong Democratic Independence Union (9 July 2025)

 On 9 July 2025, four males aged from 15 to 47 were arrested for being a member of the Taiwan-based subversive group Hong Kong Democratic Independence Union.
 On 31 October, the youngest defendant, by then aged 16, pleaded guilty to conspiring to commit secession; according to a statement in court by his barrister, he had been additionally arrested in March.
+The youngest defendant was sentenced to three years and a half in prison on 15 December.